nathan-folsom/jotai-composition/src/article.md

 ## Search Input

 The search input nicely contains all logic related to filtering the list of items to display.
-In this case it checks for items whose name includes the search string, before comparing the results with the current list of rendered items.
+In this case it checks for items whose name includes the search string before comparing the results with the current list of rendered items.
 If it finds any differences, it triggers a rerender by updating `hiddenAtom`.

     function Search({ state }: SearchProps) {